wstool/wst/README.md

 The execution is designed with flexibility and scalability in mind, accommodating various execution contexts through a structured yet adaptable architecture.
 This architecture is built upon key entities: Actions, Environments, Instances, Sandboxes, Servers and Services.
-Each plays a crucial role in ensuring that our application can be deployed and managed effectively across different platforms.
+Each plays a crucial role in ensuring that the application can be deployed and managed effectively across different platforms.

 #### Actions